Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

   - azure-active-directory
   - aspnet-core
   - office-ms-graph
-description: "A tutorial sample that shows how to use MSAL.NET to authenticate users in a WPF desktop application that also calls a web API which in turn calls Microsoft Graph."
+description: "Sign a user into a Desktop application using Microsoft Identity Platform and call a protected ASP.NET Core Web API, which calls Microsoft Graph on-behalf of the user."
 ---
-# Sign-in a user using Microsoft identity platform in a WPF Desktop application and call an ASP.NET Core Web API, which in turn calls Microsoft Graph
+# Sign a user into a Desktop application using Microsoft Identity Platform and call a protected ASP.NET Core Web API, which calls Microsoft Graph on-behalf of the user

 [![Build status](https://identitydivision.visualstudio.com/IDDP/_apis/build/status/AAD%20Samples/.NET%20client%20samples/active-directory-dotnet-native-aspnetcore-v2)](https://identitydivision.visualstudio.com/IDDP/_build/latest?definitionId=516)